-- 1. Section 201(1): United States government and municipal securities: Prior Provisions: 1956 Act Section 402(a)(1); RUSA Section 401(b)(1).
-This exemption generally follows the 1956 Act except that it adds securities "insured" by specified government to those "issued" or "guaranteed."
-RUSA, in contrast, also addressed foreign governments, which in this Act are treated separately in Section 201(2).
-Rule 131 issued under the Securities Act of 1933 defines securities issued under governmental obligations.
-Separate security means a separate security used by another person and included for no additional consideration. - 2.
-Section 201(2): Foreign government securities: Prior Provisions: 1956 Act Section 402(a)(2); RUSA Section 401(b)(2).
+- 2. Section 201(2): Foreign government securities: Prior Provisions: 1956 Act Section 402(a)(2); RUSA Section 401(b)(2).
 The 1956 Act, as amended, and RUSA both reached foreign governments as specified in Section 201(2) and separately treated "a security issued, insured, or guaranteed by Canada, a Canadian province or territory, a political subdivision of Canada or a Canadian province or territory, an agency or corporate or other instrumentality of one or more of the foregoing."
 The separate treatment of Canadian securities is largely redundant and has been eliminated from this Section. - 3.
 Section 201(3): Depository institution and international banking institution securities: Prior Provision: RUSA 401(b)(3).
 Section 402(a)(3) of the 1956 Act exempts specified bank and similar depository institutions; Section 402(a)(4) exempts specified savings and loan and similar thrift institution securities; and Section 402(a)(6) exempts specified credit union securities.
-RUSA Section 401(b)(3) combines the three types of depository institutions into a common definition (see RUSA Section 101(13)) which are adopted here as Sections 102(3) and 102(5)) and a common exemption (see RUSA Section 401(b)(3)) which is adopted in this subsection.
+RUSA Section 401(b)(3) combines the three types of depository institutions into a common definition (see RUSA Section 101(13)) which are adopted in this Act as Sections 102(3) and 102(5)) and a common exemption (see RUSA Section 401(b)(3)) which is adopted in this subsection.

 Banks specified in Section 3(a)(2) of the Securities Act of 1933 issue federal covered securities under Section 18(b)(4)(C) of the Securities Act of 1933.
+Section 201(3)(C) applies to securities issued by depository institutions without depository insurance.
+Under Section 204, the administrator will have the ability to revoke or limit this exemption.